Qwiso/SNHardcorePlus/README.md

 :--- | :-----: | :---
 DayNightCycleMultiplier | 1.0 | the rate of time passing
-CraftingCostMultiplier | 1 | a value of 5 would make every blueprint require 5 times more of each ingredient HealthRegenerationThreshold | 0.75 | the percentage of FoodMax+WaterMax you must be above before you regen HealthRegenerationAmount | 0.5 | how much hp you regen every 10 seconds while above the regen threshold HealtKitRestoreAmount | 50.0 | 50hp returned per medical kit
+CraftingCostMultiplier | 1 | a value of 5 would make every blueprint require 5 times more of each ingredient PowerCostPerCraft | 5 | how much power does each item use when crafting HealthRegenerationThreshold | 0.75 | the percentage of FoodMax+WaterMax you must be above before you regen HealthRegenerationAmount | 0.5 | how much hp you regen every 10 seconds while above the regen threshold HealtKitRestoreAmount | 50.0 | 50hp returned per medical kit